axtk/axtk.github.io/x/fractal_nodejs_web_app_design.md

 - **Entry points replicate the basic file structure of the app.** Entry points can be regarded as smaller self-contained quasi-apps.
 - **Cross-entry-point imports are forbidden.** Files shared by multiple entry points should be lifted to a shared directory.

-For the sake of scalability, it makes sense to use `index` files.
+For the sake of scalability, it makes sense to use non-barrel `index` files.
 The effective equivalence of the path locations `dir/x/index.ts` and `dir/x.ts` as `'dir/x'` in imports allows:
 - to scale up from a single file to a collection of files without changing imports throughout the app;
 - to avoid the tautology like `import {Component} from 'ui/Component/Component';`.

-`index` files shouldn't be used as long lists of re-exports.
-They should be used mostly as ordinary files with a single non-type export named exactly as the directory, with the same casing.
+`index` files should be used as ordinary files with a single non-type export named exactly as the directory, with the same casing.
+They shouldn't be used as barrel files just for re-exports.

 ## Structure

 This approach to structuring the app is technology-agnostic, but here, for the sake of clarity, we are going with an Express server as the only prerequisite.

-The fractal web app design roughly boils down to the following file structure:
+The fractal web app design essentially boils down to the following file structure:

 <style>
 .s {